junxit/us-congress-bills-110/metadata.md

 - 2007-11-13 — On motion to suspend the rules and pass the resolution Agreed to by voice vote. (text: CR H13818)
 - 2007-11-13 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution Agreed to by voice vote.(text: CR H13818)
 - 2007-11-13 — Referred to the House Committee on Education and Labor.
+- 2007-11-14 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.
+- 2008-04-24 — Committee on Indian Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2008-07-31 — Committee on Indian Affairs.
+Reported by Senator Dorgan with an amendment in the nature of a substitute.
+With written report No. 110-435.
+- 2008-07-31 — Committee on Indian Affairs.
+Reported by Senator Dorgan with an amendment in the nature of a substitute.
+With written report No. 110-435.
+- 2008-07-31 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 926.
+- 2008-09-22 — Message on Senate action sent to the House.
+- 2008-09-22 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S9186; text as passed Senate: CR S9186)
+- 2008-09-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S9186; text as passed Senate: CR S9186)